TritonDataCenter/linux-live/docs/1-introduction.md

 * Head Nodes
 * HVM instances, including transparent container wrapping ala Kata Containers or Firecracker.
+* Docker or OCI images.
+Eventually we'd like sdc-docker to deploy OCI images to Linux CNs.

 As much as possible, Linux compute nodes will run the same agents that are run on SmartOS.
 The agents are delivered from the same repositories with the same